NitinReddy01/Mal-Vin/README.md

 ```
 4.Create a folder with name `images` in server folder to store uplodaded images.

+5.Add your mongodb url in database connect.js file.

-5.Run the command `node or nodemon index.js` in server and `npm start` in client to run on your local browser.
+6.Run the command `node or nodemon index.js` in server and `npm start` in client to run on your local browser.